-Short Answer: “All good that comes to man and all evil that befalls him flow originally from Allah’s will: that is, everything is from Allah.
+Short Answer: The foreknowledge of Allah is different from predestination.
+“All good that comes to man and all evil that befalls him flow originally from Allah’s will: that is, everything is from Allah.
 When man uses his free will and makes a wrong choice out of several available options, evil follows.
 We should remember that evil is the absence of good.
 Thus, it is true that evil happenings come from man.
 It is also possible that what appears to be evil may very well turn out to be good in the end.
 In such cases, evil is no more than a means of spiritual growth for man, and need not necessarily be “evil” in reality.”

 Asalamu Alaikum Salma,

 Thank you very much for your question and the good words you have spoken about the site.